HazemMohamedOmr/myStore/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.3.3.

+## Description

+My Store project is a training project provided by Udacity as a graduation project.
+It's a simple e-commerce application.
+Simply fetching data from local JSON file, and displaying it while providing feature to add products to cart to checkout using form later.

+## Dependencies

+1- Bootstrap `Bootstrap v5.1.3`
+2- Angular Material `Angular Material v13.3.9`

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.